dan-choo/crud-app/README.md

 ## How To Run

 First, lets start up the backend server.
-Make sure you have Docker installed and navigate into the `server` folder and run the commands:
+This server runs on `openJDK 17.0.3`.
+Make sure you have that, Docker, and Maven installed.
+Then navigate into the `server` folder and run the commands:
 ````
+mvn clean install
 docker build -t spring-boot-demo .
 docker run -p 8080:8080 spring-boot-demo
 ````